California law requires sexual harassment training for all employees

 - Practical examples inclusive of harassment based on gender identity, gender expression, and sexual orientation; and

 - Prevention of abusive conduct for both employees and supervisors

 Additionally, Senate Bill 1300 encourages employers to include bystander intervention training as part of the training.
 Specifically, employers are encouraged to provide all employees with bystander intervention training that provides practical guidance on how to enable bystanders to recognize and take action when they observe problematic behaviors.
 This training is in an effort to provide bystanders with the skills and confidence to intervene, or the resources to support if they are unable to intervene.
-Clear Law Institute’s online sexual harassment training courses cover not just sexual harassment, but all forms of harassment, discrimination, and retaliation.
-The training also addresses Bystander Intervention, workplace civility, and bullying.
+Clear Law Institute’s online training, entitled Positive Workplace, covers not just sexual harassment, but all forms of harassment, discrimination, and retaliation.
+The training also addresses bystander intervention, workplace civility, and bullying.